pflanze/functional-perl/docs/intro.md

     fperl> fun build ($i,$l) { if ($i > 0) { @_=($i-1, cons fun () { $i }, $l); goto &build } else { $l }}

-Sorry for the one-line formatting here, our examples are starting to get a big long for the repl, here is the same with line breaks:
+Sorry for the one-line formatting here, our examples are starting to get a bit long for the repl, here is the same with line breaks:

     fun build ($i,$l) {
         if ($i > 0) {